Virtual Linking Bids for Market Clearing with Non-Merchant Storage: Market clearing with non-merchant storage

-In order to get a better understanding of the problem, we model a stylized version of the storage system using a couple of assumptions.
-First, we consider that there is only one, non-merchant, storage system in the market.
-We also assume that there are no losses when charging and discharging, meaning that the storage system is perfectly efficient, and has no leakage over time.
-We consider a storage system without charging and discharging limits and with no minimum on the state of energy.
-We thereby focus on the time-linking aspect of the storage system and limit the subtleties that would be introduced by considering each of these aspects.
-Indeed, the essence of the method presented in this paper would be the same, but small modifications would have to be introduced to deal with these different aspects, which would complicate the understanding of the basics if included here.
-We furthermore assume that minimum levels for loads and generators are 0, in order to avoid non-linearities.
+In order to get a better understanding of the problem, we model a stylized version of the storage system using several assumptions.
+First, we consider that there is only one storage system in the market.
+We also assume that the storage system has no leakage over time, and we disregard degradation, which is also justified by the fact that there is no consensus on how to best include it \cite{Sioshansi2021Energy}.

-We refer to \emph{split market clearing} as the process of clearing the market interval-by-interval, as opposed to an \emph{ideal market clearing}, where all market intervals would be cleared at once.
-Here, we consider one market interval.
-The set $\mathcal{T}$ gathers all the time periods $t$ of the given market interval, where each time period has a duration of $\Delta t$ (in hours).
-For a day-ahead market for instance, $\mathcal{T}$ would typically correspond to one day and $\Delta t$ would be one hour.

-Under these assumptions, the market clearing with non-merchant storage for a given market interval can be modeled as follows:
+Here, we consider one market clearing.
+The set $\mathcal{T}$ gathers all the time periods $t$ of the given market clearing, where each time period has a duration of $\Delta t$ (in hours).
+For a day-ahead market, for instance, $\mathcal{T}$ would typically correspond to one day, and $\Delta t$ to one hour.
+Under the given assumptions, the standard MCP with non-merchant storage can be modeled as